 The right not to be unfairly dismissed is only available to employees, defined as individuals who have entered into or work under a contract of employment (ie a contract of service or apprenticeship, whether expressed or implied and whether oral or in writing).

 The Employment Rights Act 1996 is silent with regard to territorial scope.
 However, case law has restricted its scope to employees working in Great Britain at the time of their dismissal unless exceptional circumstances arise that extend its scope to those working abroad.
-The House of Lords gave guidance in
+The House of Lords gave guidance in Lawson v Serco on the circumstances in which the right not to be unfairly dismissed applies.
+In the standard case, the question as to whether a UK employment tribunal has territorial jurisdiction to hear a claim of unfair dismissal will depend on whether the individual was actually working in Great Britain at the time of dismissal or

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.